rusd80/andersen-devops/Homework_01/README.md

  - Use 1 State per Environment
  - Host TF code in Git repository
  - use CI for TF Code
- - use TS commands only in automated build
+ - use TF commands only in automated build

 11 dec 2021 TIL: